-2.6 Transition from child to adult services
+Transition from child to adult services

-Children and young people are not charged for any social care up to the point they transition from children's social work services to adult social work services.
-The contributions policy will apply at the time an adult social work assessment is undertaken.
+Children and young people are not charged for any social care services up to the point they transition from children's social work services to adult social work services.
+The contributions policy will apply at the time an adult social work assessment is completed.